AIHubCentral/docs/assets/Realtime Voice Changer/Local/vonovox.md

 - `Embedder:` Select between contentvec or spin trained models.
 Most current models are trained on contentvec.
 Make sure you read the model's description to find out what embedder it uses.
 Spin has kinda better breaths, more robust to noise, has some training related differences, but it's less used and newer.

+- `Index File:` Toggle and select/remove an index file (which in RVC's context, it contains the Trained Model Accent) to apply a specific trained accent to the model.

 - `Output volume:` Controls how loud the output volume is.

 - `Pitch:` This is the pitch.
 Going into negative will make it lower pitch (masculine), going higher will make it higher pitch (feminine).
 If you have a male voice using a female voice, aim for 10 - 14, this depends on your voice, try around those numbers until you find a sweet spot.

 - `Formant:` Alters harmonic frequencies and changes the voice timbre without affecting the pitch (AKA Formant Shift).

 - `Index Rate:` This controls the accent of the voice model.
 In most cases, using Index on Realtime Voice Changer can add realism if you speak the language the model was trained in.
 If you have a heavy foreign accent, you may use this at a low rate.
-Beware, this increases CPU usage
+Beware, this increases CPU usage.

 ***
 #### `Audio Device Settings:`

-- `Audio Backend:` Use WASAPI unless you have an ASIO interface and know what you're doing (advanced users)
+- `Audio Backend:` Use WASAPI unless you have an ASIO interface and know what you're doing.

 - `Exclusive Mode:` WASAPI exclusive mode.
-It has much lower latency but the issue is if you don't lock your gpu clocks with something like msi afterburner, it will pop nonstop , because it needs something like a ~45-50ms gpu delay max to function (advanced users)
+It has much lower latency but the issue is if you don't lock your gpu clocks with something like msi afterburner, it will pop nonstop, because it needs something like a ~45-50ms gpu delay max to function.

+- `Input/Output Device:` Select your physical microphone as Input and your Virtual Audio Cable (or desired output) as Output.

 - `Sample Rate:` Only 48000Hz is available.
-This is only the outgoing sample rate that matches your VAC line - It is compatible with 32000, 40000, or 48000 models
+This is only the outgoing sample rate that matches your VAC line - It is compatible with 32000, 40000, or 48000 models.

-- `F0 det:` Pitch extraction algorithm.
+- `F0 Method:` Pitch extraction algorithm.
 Both RMVPE (for the best precision and robustness) and FCPE (for less precision & robustness but lower delay) are good options.
-There's a recently new Swift option which might be more precise than RMVPE but it's not as much tested for RVC yet.
+There's a recently new Swift option which might be more precise than RMVPE.

 - `Pitch Smoothing Factor:` Pitch smoothing will dampen pitch changes.
 It still follows the exact curve of the f0 predictor allowing it to maintain 100% accuracy, just to a lower magnitude.
-This allows normal speaking voices to have better stability, since sometimes f0 can be over aggressive and cause pitch wobble on minor pitch fluctuations.
+This allows normal speaking voices to have better stability.

+- `GPU Delay:` Displays the current processing latency in milliseconds.

 - `Input volume:` Controls how loud the input volume is.

+***
+#### `Advanced Settings:`
+Can be found in the "Advanced Settings" button.

+- **Sine Wave Generator:** Sensitive settings for the audio synthesis. **Must press "Rebuild Generator" after changing.**
+    - `Harmonic Strength:` Controls how intense or prominent the synthesized "voice" effect is.
+Higher values create a much stronger, more noticeable robotic or synthetic sound, while lower values keep the effect subtle and closer to your natural voice.
+    - `Voice Texture:` Adjusts the amount of "noise" mixed into the synthesized voice.
+Increasing this adds a rougher, more textured quality to the sound.
+    - `SINE Noise Tolerance:` Determines how much background noise the generator is allowed to ignore before it tries to turn that noise into "voice".
+Higher settings help prevent the AI from trying to "sing" or "talk" when it picks up static or non-voice sounds.
+    - `SOLA Search Range:` Controls how the software lines up audio frames to keep your voice sounding smooth.
+A higher range allows for better alignment but can increase resource usage; it’s best left at default unless you are experiencing specific audio stuttering issues.
+    - `Snake Activation (DO NOT USE!):` Experimental, do not use.
+    - `Use BigVGAN (DO NOT USE!):` Experimental, do not use.

 ***
 #### `Noise Reduction:`